UP-TO-DATE TEACHING STRATEGIES

 If appropriate, after the discussion one member of each group can report its findings back to the plenary.
 Buzz groups can be in pairs, trios, or more depending on the activity.

 People turn to their neighbors for a quick buzz or form larger groups of three or more.
 This allows almost everyone to express an opinion.
-While they are buzzing, participants are able to exchange ideas and draw on their wide collective experience.
+While they are buzzing, participants can exchange ideas and draw on their wide collective experience.

 It may provide a good opportunity for trainees to reflect on the content of a lecture.
 A good buzz session will generate many ideas, comments, and opinions, the most important of which will be reported back.